 Migration to Canada

-The other avenues of entry as a permanent resident are (1) the Provincial Nominee Program, (2) spousal sponsorship.
+The other avenues for direct entry as a permanent resident are (1) the Provincial Nominee Program, (2) spousal and other family sponsorship.
 Please note that the Investor Immigration Program was terminated by law on June 19, 2014.

 In the majority of cases, you do not need an intermediary to apply for or to secure permanent residence in Canada.
 The website of Immigration, Refugees and Citizenship Canada is self-explanatory.
 It has all the instructions and application forms that you can and should complete yourself and submit to the appropriate office.